senecajs/repo-maintain/README.md

 Please note: if your repository contains file name duplicates (for example, two package.json files), the module will return a SyntaxError.
 This is a known issue.

 ## Checks
+### content_readme
+This check scans the content of the README.md file for the keyword "Voxgig".
+If the file does not exist, the check will fail.

+### exist_codeconduct
+This checks looks for the existence of a CODE_OF_CONDUCT.md file.
+Details for this file can be found by visiting the [Contributor Covenant website](https://www.contributor-covenant.org/).

+### exist_dist

+### exist_entry

+### exist_license
+This check looks for the existence of a LICENSE file.
+A LICENSE file saved under a different name or with any file extension will count as a fail.

+### exist_pkgjson
+This check looks for the existence of a package.json file.
+It does not scan for a package-lock.json file.

 ### exist_readme
 This check looks for the existence of a README.md file.
 A README saved under a different file name or extension will count as a fail.

-### exist_pkgjson
-This check looks for the existence of a package.json file.
-It does not scan for a package-lock.json file.

-### exist_license
-This check looks for the existence of a LICENSE file.
-A LICENSE file saved under a different name or with any file extension will count as a fail.

-### exist_codeconduct
-This checks looks for the existence of a CODE_OF_CONDUCT.md file.
-Details for this file can be found by visiting the [Contributor Covenant website](https://www.contributor-covenant.org/).

-### content_readme
+### test_pkgjson
-This check scans the content of the README.md file for the keyword "Voxgig".
-If the file does not exist, the check will fail.
+This check scans the content of the package.json file for the existence of a scripts.test value.
+The content of the value is not read.
+If the file does not exist, or if there is no "test" key, the check will fail.

 ### version_codeconduct
 This checks scans the content of the CODE_OF_CONTENT file for a mention of the latest version (v2.1).
 It searches for the keyword "version 2.1" and the [URL of the current version](https://www.contributor-covenant.org/version/2/1/), as described on the site.

-### content_pkgjson
-This check scans the content of the package.json file for the existence of a scripts.test value.
-The content of the value is not read.
-If the file does not exist, or if there is no "test" key, the check will fail.

 ## Contributing
 The [Senecajs org](https://github.com/senecajs) encourages open participation.
 If you feel you can help in any way, be it with documentation, examples, extra testing, or new features, please get in touch.